Assistant Head Coach/Defensive Line Coach

-"I am very pleased that Larry Johnson is an Ohio State Buckeye," Ohio State coach Urban Meyer said.
+"I am very pleased that Larry Johnson is an Ohio State Buckeye," Ohio State coach Urban Meyer said upon hiring Johnson.
 "I have great respect for him as a family man, as a coach and mentor of young men, and as a recruiter.
 He is an outstanding addition to our coaching staff."

 Johnson, who grew up in Williamston, N.C., and is a 1973 graduate of Elizabeth City (N.C.)
 State University with a degree in health and physical education.
 He came to Ohio State after coaching along the defensive line for 18 years at Penn State, including the last 14 seasons (2000-13) overseeing the entire unit.
-He spent his first four seasons at Penn State - 1996-99 - as defensive ends coach and special team's coordinator.
+He spent his first four seasons at Penn State -- 1996-99 -- as defensive ends coach and special team's coordinator.

 Ohio State is Johnson's second collegiate coaching stop.
 His career includes 20 years of high school coaching in Maryland and Virginia.
 He knew right away that Ohio State was a place where he wanted to be.

 "In just a few hours I can tell that Ohio State cares about football," Johnson said.
 "There is a winning tradition that is important here.
 They care about academics and they care about players, and I like the way Coach Urban Meyer approaches things.
 He's a great teacher.
 He is very organized and this is what I was looking for."